blanksblanks/Naturalanguage-Processing/Homework1/README.txt

 Part B - Part of Speech Tagging (runtime < 5 minutes)
 =====================================================================

+Taggers are evaluated by comparing their output from a test set to human labels for that test set.
+In this case, we compare the percentage of correct part-of-speech tags produced by our machine taggers with the human labels for that tag set (Brown_tagged_dev.txt).
+In the case of my HMM tagger, which implements the Viterbi algorithm, 93.69% of tags matched the human tagged or 'correct' set - this seems quite good.
+It seems that calculating emission probabilities and trigram probabilities in the sequence with smoothing for rare words is  fairlyn effective way of tagging parts of speech.
+However, when we compare that 95.31% correct tags the NLTK trigram tagger with backoffs - from trigram to bigram to default 'NOUN' tags -  came up with, we realize the HMM tagger could still use some improvement.
+What improvements to make could be decided after an error analysis to pinpoint areas where the tagger does not perform well.

 5) POS% of my HMM tagger

     $ python pos.py B5.txt Brown_tagged_dev.txt